UK Post Office used faulty accounting software to wrongly accuse over 900 subpostmasters of theft and fraud

 Purpose: Make benefits payments; Reduce fraud

-The Post Office Horizon system has been criticised for its lack of transparency and accountability, including:
+The Post Office Horizon system has been widely criticised for its lack of transparency and accountability, including:

 Audit trails.
 The system did not provide clear audit trails, making it difficult to track changes to financial data and identify errors or discrepancies.